TomasHubelbauer/next-url-import-react-component/readme.md

 ### Investigate **Prop `disabled` did not match.
 Server: "null" Client: "true"**

 ### Look into live reload of URL imports using Nodemon hacks

+### Retry this in TypeScript mode and see what loader changes are needed

+Since in JavaScript, JS files have an implicit Webpack loader applied to them and the URL imported file doesn't, it is likely that in the case of Next TypeScript template, an implicit Webpack configuration used to support TS and TSX files will also not be applied to URL imports meaning we will need to find a TypeScript loader capable of transpiling TSX as well.